 actual tumors, pets will also experience pain associated with cancer treatments such as surgery, radiation therapy or

-injury.
-It is, therefore, essential that veterinary teams taking care of pets with cancer should also play a vital role in
+It is, therefore, essential that veterinary teams taking care of pets with cancer should also play a vital role in educating pet

-educating pet owners about recognizing and managing pain in their pets.
-The best way to manage cancer pain in pets is to
+owners about recognizing and managing pain in their pets.
+The best way to manage cancer pain in pets is to prevent it, a

-prevent it, a term referred to as preemptive pain management.
-This strategy anticipates pain ahead of time and
+term referred to as preemptive pain management.
+This strategy anticipates pain ahead of time and administers pain

 To learn more about how to recognize pain in pets with cancer and what cancer pain management options are available for